Service Hours Guidelines

 The garden thrives because of its members!
 It is each member’s personal responsibility to ensure they understand and fulfill their Responsibilities of Membership as outlined in Article II of the PHCF Bylaws.
 Completing the required number of Service Hours is one such responsibility.
 As stated in Article II, Section 4, Part B “Service Hours are defined as keeping the garden open during scheduled open hours or working on a service project led by a project manager or coordinator.
 At least 60% of a member’s Service Hours requirement must be filled by open hours service, specifically.
 Participation in regularly scheduled work days that happen to coincide with open hours does not fulfill this percentage requirement.”
 Please see the guidelines for fulfilling this requirement below.

-The Service Coordinator transcribes information from Calendars and SIgn-In Sheets in a Google Spreadsheet, which tabulates requires hours, hours completed, and remaining hours.
-This spreadsheet is available on the website and is posted in the garden.
+The Service Coordinator transcribes information from signup.com and the “Submit Work Hours” form into a Google Spreadsheet, which tabulates required hours, hours completed, and remaining hours.
+This spreadsheet is available on the website

 - The schedule of Open Hours (i.e. the days and times the garden is open to the public) is determined by the membership.
 The schedule can be changed by a membership vote.
 Any changes should be reported to Green Thumb.